 Colorado State University Pueblo recognizes and encourages high school students to participate in the International Baccalaureate (IB) Diploma Program.
 The University recognizes the IB program as a rigorous pre-university course of study for highly motivated secondary students.
 Students who successfully complete the IB program and examination(s) are eligible to receive credit and advanced placement standing at CSU Pueblo.

 To receive University credit, a student must take the IB exam(s) and request that the scores be sent to CSU Pueblo Registrar’s Office.
-Upon receipt of the scores, an evaluation for credit will be performed and the student will be notified by mail of the evaluation results in approximately two to four weeks.
+Upon receipt of the scores, an evaluation for credit will be performed and the student will be notified by mail or email of the evaluation results in approximately two to four weeks.

 A score of 4 or better on each exam will receive between 3-10 credits for most examinations.
 Students successfully completing an IB Diploma Program may be awarded a minimum of 24 semester credits.
 Students who have earned an IB Diploma with a score of less than 4 on any exam may be awarded less than 24 credits.
 Please refer to Colorado GB 03-1108 Section 1, sub section (VII) (2) (d) for additional information.